Waste | Race to Zero Waste | New2U | Food Waste | Recycling | Energy & Water

 UMass trash from one academic year would fill nearly half of a southwest tower!
 Each year, UMass sends roughly 3,000 tons of waste to the landfill.
 Landfills are responsible for one third of all U.S. methane emissions.
 That’s the same as burning 824 railcars of coal!!
 What’s more, vulnerable populations – underrepresented communities and communities of color - are disproportionately impacted by pollution related to landfills and waste incinerators; a stark example of environmental racism.
 We want to ensure, as a community, that UMass is doing its best to keep unnecessary wastes out of the landfill.
 You can do your part by #1 avoiding the waste: DINING IN, reusing, repurposing, and/or donating items, recycling appropriate materials, and getting food scraps to the food waste bin*.

-*Food waste bins are located in the lobbies of all residence halls in CHC and Orchard Hill.
-In North Apartments, each kitchen has a small countertop bin (Pro tip: store it in the fridge to avoid odors!).
-Additional locations include, Greenough Sub Shop, Sweets n More, WEB DuBois Library, & 400 Venture Way.
-Food waste collection is of course also available at all dining commons and retail dining locations (Blue Wall, Roots, Procrastination Station, etc.).
+* In North Apartments, each kitchen has a small countertop bin (Pro tip: store it in the fridge to avoid odors!).
+Additional food waste locations include, Greenough Sub Shop, Sweets n More, WEB DuBois Library.
+Food waste collection is of course also available at all dining commons and retail dining locations (Blue Wall, Roots, etc.).
+Food waste collections have been piloted in both Orchard Hill and CHC with limited success so are on pause.

 Waste Reduction